 So, what is phishing?
 According to the European Union Agency for Cybersecurity (ENISA), phishing is a digital technique used to persuade you into divulging sensitive information such as your password or banking details.
 These attacks use a combination of social engineering and deception, often disguising themselves as a trustworthy entity.

 There are many types of phishing including email phishing, smishing (SMS phishing), vishing (phone call phishing), and qrishing (QR code phishing).

 In the past, it was fairly easy to spot the Nigerian Prince scheme, but in 2019, phishing attacks became more targeted and more sophisticated.
 Termed “spear phishing,” these attacks target specific people or organizations.
 The attackers learn what they can about you using open source intelligence (i.e., public information posted on the internet) to personalize the attack, making it much more believable.

 This year we also saw the rise in Business Email Compromise (BEC), sometimes also referred to as “whaling.”
 This is another specific form of phishing where the attacker compromises a legitimate business email account and then conducts unauthorized transfers of funds.
-In the FBI’s latest Internet Crime Report, BEC costs $1.2 billion annually, and from October 2013 to May 2018, approximately 78,000 BEC attacks have been reported.
+In the FBI’s latest Internet Crime Report, BEC costs $1.8 billion annually, with 19,369 reported in 2020 alone.